xavi-/node-copy-paste/README.md

 When `require("copy-paste")` is executed, two global functions are added:

-- `copy(text)`: asynchronously replaces the current contents of the clip board with `text`.
+- `copy(text, callback)`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 Returns the same value passed in.
+Optional callback will fire when the copy operation is complete.
 - `paste()`: synchronously returns the current contents of the system clip board.

 	**Note**: Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that works on windows, so currently `paste` only works on OSX and Linux.